ropensci/GSODR/vignettes/Specified_stations_for_a_range_of_years.md

 This vignette details how to find and retrieve weather data for the area that this survey covers for the time period of 1960-2016.
 Methods that are detailed include:
   * retrieving a spatial object of provincial level data;
-  * subsetting this data for the provinces of interest;
+  * sub-setting this data for the provinces of interest;
   * merging the polygons into one object;
   * finding the centroid of this resulting polygon;
   * using the centroid of the polygon to find stations within 100km of this point;